cheginit/til/jupyter/remote.md

-# Connect to A Remote JupyterLab Server
+# Connect to a remote JupyterLab server

 Here are the steps for connecting to a remote Jupyter server on a cluster.
 Note that you need to work with two terminals; One for running the remote server, and another for connecting to